400 feet north and south of the bridge

 Bridge 1-159 is an inoperable movable steel superstructure bridge supported on reinforced concrete abutments and piers.
 Bridge 1-159 carries James Street over Christina River in Newport, Delaware.
 This project involves the replacement of the bridge with a prestressed concrete box beam bridge supported on new reinforced concrete abutments and piers.

-Construction work to begin in the Spring of 2016.
+Construction work to begin in the Summer of 2019.
 The first work activities include installation of erosion control measures, clearing, utility relocations, and intermittent lane closures.
 Once the utilities are relocated, the construction of the new bridge will begin.
 This work will also involve intermittent lane closures.
-The contract will be complete in the Spring of 2018.
+The contract will be complete in the Summer of 2021.